Oesophageal Motility Disorders

 Achalasia is a primary motility disorder of the oesophagus, characterised by a failure of relaxation of the lower oesophageal sphincter and the absence of peristalsis along the oesophageal body.

 It is a relatively rare condition (incidence of 1 per 100,000) with a mean age of diagnosis at ~50yrs.
-The pathophysiology of achalasia is poorly understood, but a common histological feature is progressive destruction of the ganglion cells in the myenteric plexus.
+The pathophysiology of achalasia is poorly understood, but a common histological feature is the progressive destruction of the ganglion cells in the myenteric plexus.

 Clinical Features